HL7/davinci-ra/input/pagecontent/extensions.md

-This is the page that will list the extensions defined in this implementation guide.
+List of extensions defined in this Implementation Guide:

-### Extensions

 |Link to Profile|
 |---|